Creating an account & setting goals

 What is a GoalCard?

-A GoalCard is the new and improved digital gift card that lets you give real money to real
+A GoalCard is the new and improved digital gift card that lets friends

-dreams (and the money is saved in an FDIC-insured account.)
-An online card that can be sent
+is saved in an FDIC-insured account.
+A digital gift card that can be

 How do I give money to a Goalsetter user?

-our homepage and search the lucky recipient by name.
-Choose a GoalCard, decide how much
+search for the lucky recipient by name.
+Choose a GoalCard, decide how

 How do I give money on Goalsetter to someone without an account?

-To give a gift on Goalsetter to someone who does not yet have a Goalsetter
+To give a GoalCard to someone who does not yet have a Goalsetter

 account, all you need is an email address for the kid or their parent.
-Customize their GoalCard,

 What payment mechanism can I use to give a GoalCard?